fametrano/fametrano.github.io/_pages/bbt202010-bicocca.md

 ## Teaching language

-Italian or English, the latter if foreign students are present.
+English if foreign students are present, else Italian.

 ## Exam

-Students are asked to solve the homework assignments for each lesson.
-Please send the homeworks to the e-mail that will be indicated with subject **BBT202010-BICOCCA #1** for the first lesson, **BBT202010-BICOCCA #2** for the second lesson, etc.
+Students attending the lessons are asked to solve the homework assignments for each lesson.
+Homeworks have a deadline and are not required/allowed for students that did not engage themselves during the semester activity.

-Homework can be tackled cooperatively by a team of students, up to three students.
+Homework can be tackled cooperatively by team of students, up to three students.
 Successfull homeworks will contribute up to 5 points to the final grade.

+Please send the homeworks
+to the e-mail that will be indicated with subject **BBT202010-BICOCCA #1** for the first assignment, **BBT202010-BICOCCA #2** for the second assignment, etc.

-The individual final exam will be a multiple choice online live test.
-18/30 final grade is required to pass the exam.
+The final exam will be individual: a grade of at least 18/30 is required to pass the exam.

 ## Lessons' calendar and material